-This 3-Day backpacking elopement in the Sierra mountains was one of the most magical weddings I’ve ever witnessed.
+This 3-Day backpacking elopement at Evolution Lake was one of the most magical, most intimate weddings I’ve ever witnessed.
 Gary and Carmen reached out with only 5 week’s notice with their dream to elope at Evolution Lake over a 3-day weekend.
 In a year of unknowns, sometimes the last minute ideas are the best.
 Thankfully, we are all seasoned hikers so we knew what we were getting into.
 We planned a 3-day itinerary of crossing over Lamarck Col (quite the feat!), camping and hiking through the Darwin Bench, and ending at Evolution Lake.
 I was so psyched to get back out to the Sierra Mountains, even after hiking the entire John Muir Trail a few weeks prior.
+This post should help you think through all the logistics for how to plan your own backpacking elopement.

 The cliché goes, “The journey is better than the destination,” and I have to agree.
-If all you want is some stunning photos, obviously we can find some easier destinations with a quick hike and a vista!
-Let me be clear – there is nothing wrong with that.
+If all you want is some stunning photos, obviously we can find some easier destinations with a quick hike and a vista.
+There is nothing wrong with that.
 Each kind of elopement comes with pros and cons, and I’m here to share details so you can decide for yourself what you want.

-Summer months: The Sierra backcountry is only accessible during the warmer season while snow has melted.
-This can begin as early as May, but some years the snow doesn’t melt until well into June.
+The Sierra backcountry is only accessible during the warmer season while snow has melted.
+This can begin as early as June, but some years the snow doesn’t melt until well into August.
 Then, access continues through September, and sometimes into October.

-Mosquitos: While less of an issue, mosquitos can be quite frustrating during the first few weeks after snow melt.
-If you want to avoid these little pests, I suggest planning to elope in the backcountry no sooner than July.
+While less of an issue, mosquitos can be quite frustrating during the first few weeks after snow melt.
+However, these little pests are probably the best challenge we have to face, as we can at least wear bug spray and nets.

-Forest Fires: This one makes me quite sad, but it is a reality we must consider now every year.
+This is sadly a reality that we must consider now every year.
+2021 and 2022 were actually mostly free of fire!
+We will see what the future holds.
 The most likely season is August – September.
 The gallery you see here was actually in the midst of a lot of forest fire smoke.
-As you can see, it did not ruin the experience!
-But you can see some haze.
-If you want to make the safest bet, we can plan for July.
-We can also come up with back up plans.
+While this is not ideal, it did not ruin the experience.
+But you can see some orange tinted haze.

 Permits & Logistics for Eloping in the Sierra